 "The way the course has been progressing, we’ve had enough time to express some different situations among all of our own personal situations in the workplace environment.
 It’s all in how you’re dealing with it."

 Dan Feeley - Associated Grocers of New England

 "I’m here because I believe the challenge of the future is going to be leadership.
 My message is one that is about relationships.
 The future is about the relationship leaders have with the new kind of follower.
 That’s the follower who is as smart or smarter than the leader, as dedicated if not more dedicated than the leader, someone who is really looking to be a partner in the process."

-Dr. Bill Hassey - Executive Development Programs - instructor
+Dr. Bill Hassey - Executive Education Programs - instructor

 Northeast Delta Dental